rlisle/Alexa/README.md

 provides a lot of information about choosing a good invocation name, but basically it needs to be several syllables long, and best if not similar to words that Alexa already recognizes as a command.
-So the phrase "gee whiz game" is pretty good, since it is fairly unique and 3 syllables.
+So the phrase "hello world" is pretty good, since it is fairly unique and 3 syllables.
 But using the word "weather" would not be good because Alexa already responds to that word.

-## Creating an Alexa Skill
+## Creating a simple Hello World Alexa Skill

 So now that your accounts are setup, and you've decided what invocation name to use, we're ready to go ahead an create a new Alexa Skill.